Francis Clapham

 (1) Ducatus Lancastriae, 3 Eliz [1561] "William Fletewoode Serjeant of the Duchy and Hugh Gregson and others the Queen's Tenants and Farmers (plaintiffs) vs. William Clapham and George Clapham as Heir Apparent of the said William (deforciant) and claiming as Lord and Owner of the Pasture Claim to Pasture without Stint in Right os Messuages Lands Tenements and Appurtenances late Parcel of Fumes Monastery Clapham Town Clapham Lordship and Manor Clapham, Wood Keysden, Wood Lawe Moor Yorkshire."

-"Henry Wylson (plaintiff) and George Clapham, gent. (deforciant) about 6 messuages and a cottage with lands in Keisden (Keasden)."
+(2) Yorkshire Fines 1572 [Easter term] "Henry Wylson (plaintiff) and George Clapham, gent. (deforciant) about 6 messuages and a cottage with lands in Keisden (Keasden)."

 It does not to be clear though, who held the land at Keasden after George Clapham's own death in 1612.
-Considering the fact that George's eldest son, Gresham Clapham, died before him, his eldest grandson by Gresham,
+Considering the fact that George's eldest son, Gresham Clapham, died before him, his eldest grandson by Gresham, George Clapham, Esq.
+(1577-1629) became his main heir.

-ut it cannot be excluded that certain parts of his inheritance were perhaps left to his other children, too.
+But it cannot be excluded that certain parts of his inheritance were perhaps left to his other children, too.
 George's 2nd son, William Clapham (c.
 1558-1635) for example resided with his family at Malinscale (Melding Scale) from c.
 1600 onwards.
 Malinscale is just 3.5 miles away from Keasden and would form almost a natural whole with it.
 Also William Clapham of Malinscale for his part had a son named William, who was christened in the parish of Clapham (19.
 May 1616 at St James Trinity church).
 As nothing specific is yet known about his later whereabouts he could have also been in theory the same as 'William Clapham of Keasden Grainge' provided that Keasden was passed to William Clapham sen. on his father's death, William Clapham jun. did not die young, and did not stay later in the parish of Clapham or somewhere else than Hunslet.

-the same as 'William Clapham of Keasden', who married SUSANNAH SIKES of Hunslet Hall in the end or not, cannot determined for sure, especially because it would contradict Ralph Thoresby's notes written in the time of FRANCIS CLAPHAM that the latter respectively his father should have been offsprings of GRESHAM CLAPHAM of Beamsley.
+But whether this William Clapham jun. of Malinscale was perhaps the same as 'William Clapham of Keasden', who married SUSANNAH SIKES of Hunslet Hall in the end or not, cannot determined for sure, especially because it would contradict Ralph Thoresby's notes written in the time of FRANCIS CLAPHAM that the latter respectively his father should have been offsprings of GRESHAM CLAPHAM of Beamsley.
 For that reason it seems to be rather unlikely that it was him.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-n Medieval times (up to the 15th century) the little town probably had a population of around 1,000 people.
-It would
+In Medieval times (up to the 15th century) the little town probably had a population of around 1,000 people.
+It would (Norwich Place – near the old Hunslet Lake in the 1960s/70s, sketch by Pete Wood)

 seem tiny to us, but settlements were very small in those days.
 A typical village had only 100 or 150 inhabitants.
 Having said that, in the Middle Ages, Leeds was a small and relatively unimportant town.